yegor256/blog/_posts/2015/sep/2015-09-29-mayonnaise.md

 What will the army of real estate agents do?
 Well, maybe something useful, like **cleaning streets**.

+{% quote $25 out of my $40 will be spent not writing code but rather on something else %}

 The very existence of this mayonnaise in our modern business environment is a very negative thing.
 Money is simply not working the way it should.
 Also, since this mayonnaise is rather expensive, its existence creates